CPE and Standard Student Contract

 Under the PE Regulation Section 25(6), every registered PEI must execute a student contract for any course that is more than two months in duration.
 Under EduTrust criteria 4.2, PEIs must execute a student contract for every course unless the course is less than 30 days or 50 hours in duration and waiver has been granted by the CPE.

-The school uses the standard student contract version 3.1 issued by CPE.
+The college uses the standard student contract version 3.1 issued by CPE.

 Click here to download this contract.

 Fee Protection Scheme

 All private education institutions in Singapore which are EduTrust-certified are required to protect the fees paid by all their students (unless exempted) via an escrow bank account or insurance provider.

 Trinity International College provides medical insurance coverage for hospitalisation and related medical treatment for all its full-time students for the entire course duration.
 Exemptions may be made for Singaporean/PR students if they are already covered by their own medical insurance plan.